pShota/tgbackupassistant/README.md

 `flood_wait_sec` is the second we wait until next upload file perform, too short telegram will stop you from uploading, 6 seconds is usually the best.

-`scan_folder` true to scan all files and upload of target_folder
+`scan_folder` true to scan all files and upload of target_folder(include subfolder)

-`watchdog` : true to enable file monitoring
+`watchdog` : true to enable file monitoring, upload on closed file, suitable for file stream (Surveillance Station)

-`force_send_file` will force all file to send as it is without any compression.
+`force_send_file` will force all file to send as file without any compression.

 5. create container from image, here is docker-compose file